wp-plugins/hammas-calendar/readme.txt

 == Description ==

-Plugin allows web users to interact with dental software Hammas and add and delete appointments.
+Plugin allows web users to interact with dental software Hammas to add and delete appointments.
 Users are identified by using Estonian ID card or Estonian mobile-ID service.
 For more information about how to get start can be found from [the official website](http://www.innomed.ee/)

 == Installation ==